zhumeisongsong/timeline-resume/src/index.md

 ## 👩🏼‍💻 Engineering Experience

-Proven leader in implementing modern UI design, optimizing user experience, and mentoring development teams.

 :::details Software Engineer @[Atrae](https://atrae.co.jp/) (2021/12 ~ · 3 yrs+)

-In December 2021, I joined **Atrae** as a **Software Engineer** on the **Wevox** product team.
+I joined **Atrae** as a **Software Engineer** on the **Wevox** product team.
 In this role, I not only focused on front-end development but also participated in back-end development.
 I am actively dealing with technical debts while developing new features.

 [Wevox](https://get.wevox.io/) is a toB SaaS web service.
 It's a platform aimed at enhancing organizational capabilities.
 More than 3,390 organizations have implemented Wevox, and the total number of responses exceeds 283.5 million.